 Gastric bypass patients have long been told they need to wear medical ID jewelry after surgery to protect themselves.
-A gastric bypass medical ID bracelet is typically engraved with the following information:
+A gastric bypass or gastric sleeve medical ID bracelet is typically engraved with the following information:

 GASTRIC BYPASS 12/13

 Until the last few years, most people undergoing bariatric surgery had gastric bypass.
 That’s changed recently, though, as there has been a great increase in the use of gastric sleeve procedures.
 Gastric sleeve surgery can be done through different methods, but ultimately, the surgery results in the removal of 50% of the stomach or more, with the resulting organ looking similar in appearance to a banana-sized sleeve or tube.

 With a gastric bypass, a person’s anatomy has been so altered internally that a blind NG tube insertion (a form of intubation) could result in a punctured stomach pouch, which would require open abdominal surgery to correct.
 Further, NSAIDS are contraindicated due to ulcer risks, which are much harder to treat after gastric bypass, and of course sugars can lead to dumping syndrome.